ccappelen/legaciesR/README.md

 the number of percentiles can be specified with the `cuts` option (see documentation for details).

+\* If the number of maps for a given polity (or polity-period) is equal to or smaller than the number of `cuts` specified, the function will return fewer contour polygons for that polity.
+By default, the function returns a warning for those cases, but it is also possible to exclude those cases by setting `threshold_exclude` to `TRUE`.

 ``` r
 df_contour <- get_contours(shp, id_var = COWID)
 ```